Simogh67/Binary-imbalanced-classification-/README.md

 ## Result
 Based on the figure, we can observe that CNN and Ensemble learning algorithms achieve a higher F1 score compared to the other classifiers.
-The result suggests that our CNN could capture some complexity of data and extract meaningful features.
+The result suggests that our CNN could capture some portion of data complexity and extract meaningful features.
 However, since we ensemble bagging and random forest via the ensemble method, it could get a good result, which is comparable to a more complex method like the CNN approach.